|A quick, easy and delicious no-cook pizza sauce made with a tomato paste base and a nice blend of seasonings and herbs.|

 Posted by Mary on April 29, 2012Images and Full Post Content including Recipe ©Deep South Dish.
-Pinning and sharing links is welcomed and encouraged, but please do not repost or republish elsewhere such as other blogs, websites, Facebook pages, or forums without explicit prior permission.
+Recipes are offered for your own personal use only and while pinning and sharing links is welcomed and encouraged, please do not copy and paste to repost or republish elsewhere such as other Facebook pages, blogs, websites, or forums without explicit prior permission.
 All rights reserved.

 Material Disclosure: Unless otherwise noted, you should assume that post links to the providers of goods and services mentioned, establish an affiliate relationship and/or other material connection and that I may be compensated when you purchase from a provider.
 You are never under any obligation to purchase anything when using my recipes and you should always perform due diligence before buying goods or services from anyone via the Internet or offline.